 Figure 4.
 Selecting a single-compound fluid

-The user may click the Info button, shown in Figures 4 and 6, to display information for the selected refrigerant, examples of which are shown in Figures 5 and 7 for a single-compound fluid and predefined blend, respectively.
+The user may click the Info button, shown in Figures 4 and 6, to display information for the selected refrigerant.
+Examples are shown in Figures 5 and 7 for a single-compound fluid and predefined blend, respectively.